gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 When a question is deemed invalid and thrown out, it must be replaced with the exact same type of question.  (i.e. Interrogative replaced with Interrogative, MACVR replaced with MACVR, etc.)

 #### Example
-Regarding "if the question is not answered": If the question asks, “What is good” and the answer states what is not good, the question is not answered and is tricky or misleading.
+Regarding "if the question is not answered": If the question asks, "What is good" and the answer states what is not good, the question is not answered and is tricky or misleading.